docwhat/temple/README.md

     Args:
       <template>  A Go Template file.

-Note that the JSON file must be an object at the top level.
+Note that the `JSON-DATA` file must have an object at the top level.
+You cannot use a bare string or an array.

 Example:

 ```json
 {